xcabbage/trololus/README.md

 ----------
 A link to the group HQ.: [https://www.facebook.com/groups/trollfaceStudios/]

-Initally created by xCabbage 	[https://github.com/xcabbage].
+Initally created by dkambersky 	[https://github.com/dkambersky].

 Collaborators (ordered by contribution):
 ----------